ampp33/advanced-java-course/Notes.md

 	- NodeJS
 		- Any req comes in and gets tossed onto it's async runtime
 		- Can handle as many requests as you want

+# Terms
+`Execution Context` - when the code sees a set of brackets it'll create an execution context, and adds it to the stack.
+You have things like `this` and all variables, methods, etc, available in a specific context.

+`Lexical Environment` - where something is written/defined

+`Lexical Scope` - available data + vars where func was defined determines our available vars.
+Not where the function is called (`Dynamic Scope`)

+`Hoisting` -  JS engine allocating memory for variables and funcs in creation phase before it executes it (lets you run the `sing()` method before it's actually been defined in the file, like right before the function is defined).
+Variables are undefined initially (partially hoisted), but functions actually get defined (fully hoisted).
+The first thing the engine has to see is `var` or `function` it'll hoist(NO OTHER TERMS), but if you wrap methods in parenthesis or use something like `const` it won't get hoisted.  *This occurs every time we create a function!*

+`Function Expression` - `const thing = function() {}`

+`Function Declaration` - `function blan() {}`